• SearchSearch Site

 Late Test for September 2025 Entry

-Late applications are those where the parents of a candidate have not registered with the school by 4:00pm on 28th June 2024.
+Late applications are those where a candidate has not been registered with the school by 4pm on 28th June 2024.
 All late candidates will be tested as per our published Admission Arrangements.

 Enquiries received after 1st February 2025